stinkyBootsLLC/PythonProjects/docs/source/aoc.rst

-AoC Advent Of Code
+AoC
 =====

-.. _installation:
+..
+Advent Of Code:

-Installation
+Day 1
 ------------

 To use Lumache, first install it using pip: